MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

 	}
 	```

-	This will ensure that the engine audio starts playing when the **Start** button is tapped, and the engine audio stops if the lander runs out of fuel.
+	This will ensure that the engine audio starts playing when the **Start** button is tapped, and stops if the lander runs out of fuel.

 1. Still in **MainViewModel.cs**, add the following line of code to the ```ResetLanding``` method, making it the first statement in that method: